 Medical institutions in the United States, such as Stanford University School of Medicine, have embraced XR technologies to enhance medical education.
 Virtual reality simulations allow students to practice medical procedures, interact with virtual patients, and develop clinical skills in a safe and controlled environment.

 XR provides an immersive and engaging learning experience, enabling students to gain practical knowledge and improve their decision-making abilities.
-By integrating XR into medical curricula, educational institutions are preparing future healthcare professionals for real-world scenarios more effectively.
-Those are just a few of examples of XR applications across these gigantic markets, as all the 20 clinical sectors mentioned before were involved.
+By integrating immersive technology in healthcare market, educational institutions are preparing future healthcare professionals for real-world scenarios more effectively.
+Those are just a few examples of XR applications across these gigantic markets, as all the 20 clinical sectors mentioned before were involved.

 Conclusion